 What is a Lead Scoring System?

 Lead scoring is yet another essential step used to rank prospects against a measurement that represents the perceived value each lead represents to a company.
-A lead scoring system lets you assign values to prospects and those are based on actions they take, behaviors a prospect exhibit.
+A lead scoring system lets you assign values to prospects and those are based on actions they take, behaviours a prospect exhibit.
 With such an effective method, you will be able to rank leads to determine which prospects are ripe for nurturing and which are ready to engage with your sales team.

-Take a look at the important guideline to lead qualification & closure:
+Take a look at the important guideline to Lead Qualification & Closure:

-Understand Lead Quality
+Understand Lead Quality:

 The first and foremost thing for lead qualification is to understand lead quality.
 There are specific leads who are far closer to purchase others and you must recognize this quality as early as possible.
 Understanding the lead quality means it takes lesser work for the company to get the messages to nurture them towards the sale.